 |Support||24/7 live chat|

 NordVPN is currently the best VPN for torrenting and tops our list.
 It does exceptionally well in the areas of speed and security.
 NordVPN is a Panama-based VPN provider with a strict no logs policy.
-It is one of the few VPNs that has undergone (and passed) independent third-party audits:
+It is one of the small number of VPNs that has undergone (and passed) independent third-party audits:

 - NordVPN passed two separate no-logs audits that confirmed NordVPN’s no-logs policy and data protection measures.